lara-ozyegen/CS-319/README.md

-# CS319-1 Project Description
+# CS319-1 Project Description:

 ## Description:
-Circle is a student club manager app.
-It can be used by club admins for managing activities, members of the club and the activity schedule of a student club.
+This project is a student club manager website.
+It can be used by club admins to manage activities, club members and the activity schedule of the student club.
 It also helps students to find student clubs they can join or club events according to their wishes.
-Club members can use this app to see club events, schedules and meeting days.
+Users can use this website to see club events and meeting days.

 ## Users:
 - Students